 Firstly, I discovered why Charles’ engineering skills were quickly noticed by the Australian Flying Corps (AFC), with his mechanical crew keeping the No.1 Squadron in the air over Egypt during WW1.
 Also, I found Charles had a friend.
 Yes, even our ancestors had friends and I’m always keen to find those relationships.
 The following article from the Port Fairy Chronicle drew my attention to the working relationship between Charles and Arthur Parfrey, but the letter Charles wrote to Arthur, featured in last week’s Trove Tuesday, proved they were mates too.

 The rise of Charles through the ranks with the AFC, finishing the war as a 2nd Lieutenant with military honours, led to a posting in London during the 1920s with the Royal Australian Air Force (RAAF) followed by a life in Melbourne until his death in 1943.
 The last half of Charles’ life was a total contrast to the first half.
-He went from pigs and dairy cows on the farm at Macarthur to rubbing shoulders with the highest ranked officials in the Royal Air Force and RAAF, flying in airships and attending the funeral of the victims of the R101 airship crash at St Paul’s Cathedral, London.
-Other attendees included some of the highest ranked officials in England including the Prince of Wales.
+He went from pigs and dairy cows on the farm at Macarthur to rubbing shoulders with the high-ranking officers in the Royal Air Force and RAAF, flying in airships and attending the funeral of the victims of the R101 airship crash at St Paul’s Cathedral, London.
+Other attendees included some of the highest-ranked officials in England including the Prince of Wales.
 All found out thanks to online newspapers at Trove.